Welcome to StudioRishan

 My First Attempt at Post Production Effects

 The idea behind this animation was to bring an old VHS feel from a time long ago, then a jump to the present.
-One thing added to this one however was the addition of gore to add to the horror so VIEWER DISCRETION IS ADVISED.
-Once again a Five Nights at Freddy's based animation because I think the story of the franchise fit what I was going for.
-Search it up if you're curious, its simple, dark, but also interesting.
+One thing added to this one, however, was the addition of gore to add to the horror, so VIEWER DISCRETION IS ADVISED.
+Once again, a Five Nights at Freddy's-based animation, because I think the story of the franchise fits what I was going for.
+Search it up if you're curious; it's simple, dark, but also interesting.

 Video Link: https://youtu.be/0-anLG8HgYs?si=3HyPA1BFGGn3JWnK